FedSat: A Statistical Aggregation Approach for Class Imbalanced Clients in Federated Learning: FedSat : Proposed FL Approach

+where \( \eta_l \) is the client's learning rate.
+This is interesting to note that, unlike existing variance reduction approaches~\cite{scaffold, fedDANE, fedDyn, FedLADA}, each client in \textsf{FedSat} computes global correction term $v_t$ locally without any additional communication overhead between clients and server, as follows:

+where $\mathbf{E}$ is the number of local epochs.
+Here the regularization term $\gamma(v_t - v_{t,k})$ enhances both convergence and performance through an adaptive correction mechanism with strength $\gamma$ that dynamically refines the optimization trajectory based on the interplay between global correction term $v_t$ and the local correction term $v_{t,k}$.

-Upon completion of local updates, each client \( k \) updates its control variate \( c_{t+1,k} \), as follows:
+Upon completion of local updates, each client \( k \) updates its local correction term \( v_{t,k} \), as follows:

-where $\mathbf{B}$ is the training batch size, $c_t$ is the global control variate, and $c_{t,k}$ is the control variate of client $k$ at round $t$.

-Each client \( k \) then transmits the updated model parameters \( \theta_{t,k} \) and the control variate correction \( c_{t+1,k} \) back to the server.
-The server aggregates these updates to adjust the global model and control variate for the next round.
-This process ensures that the global model is updated while mitigating possible client drift, and the cost-sensitive matrix \( CS \) helps in addressing class imbalance effectively.
+Finally, these updated model parameters \( \theta_{t,k} \) are sent back to the server.
+The server then aggregates them to update the global model parameters for the next round.
+This process ensures that the updated local model mitigates possible client drift, while the prediction-sensitive matrix \( C \) helps in addressing class imbalance effectively.